-The funds selected under the directives promoting environmental and social criteria must meet extremely strict standards.
-Our external provider’s selection team takes this into account by integrating environmental, social and governance (ESG) considerations into the selection process for sustainable financial products, thus guiding investments into investment funds that promote environmental and social characteristics or themselves have sustainable investment objectives.
+The majority of funds selected under the directives promoting environmental and social criteria must meet extremely strict standards.
+Our external provider’s selection team takes this into account by integrating environmental, social and governance (ESG) considerations into the selection process for these financial products, thus guiding investments into investment funds that promote environmental or social characteristics or themselves have sustainable investment objectives.

 Choosen approach to respecting the environmental or social characteristics as part of discretionary management (Article 8)

 The ESG criteria are an integral part of the selection process for investment funds.
-The financial products selected are the result of close collaboration between investment specialists and sustainability experts from our external provider.
-Though this teamwork, they ensure that neither financial performance nor sustainability performance are compromised.
+The financial products selected are the result of close collaboration between investment specialists and sustainability experts at our external provider.
+Through this procedure, neither financial performance nor sustainability performance are compromised.

-When selecting investment funds, particular attention is paid to the traceability and transparency of the sustainability processes, including through documenting processes and drawing up ESG reports.
+When is selecting investment funds, particular attention is paid to the traceability and transparency of the sustainability processes, for instance by documenting processes and drawing up ESG reports by the funds.
 The concept of integrating sustainability risks, including controversial issues, must be a key component of the strategies of the investment funds selected.

-Our external provider’s specialists obtain information on ESG metrics from fund managers and third-party data suppliers.
+Our external provider’s selection team obtains information on ESG metrics from fund managers and third-party data suppliers.
 This information is compiled at the level of the directive to verify that the funds selected adhere to the ESG pillars (e.g. having E, S and G ratings or contributing to sustainable development causes).

-Furthermore, the team works alongside the fund managers in order to accept, implement and improve ESG themes and processes.
+Furthermore, our external provider’s team works alongside the fund managers in order to accept, implement and improve ESG themes and processes.